Bill McColl

-William Frazer McColl Jr. (born April 2, 1930) is an American athlete, surgeon, and politician.
-He is best remembered as a college football star before becoming a professional with the Chicago Bears of the National Football League, for whom he played from 1952 to 1959.
-He played college football at Stanford, where he was a two-time consensus All-American and third runner up in the 1951 Heisman Trophy voting.
+William Frazer McColl Jr. (April 2, 1930 – December 28, 2023) was an American athlete, surgeon, and politician.
+He is best remembered as a college football star before becoming a professional with the Chicago Bears of the National Football League (NFL), for whom he played from 1952 to 1959.
+He played college football for the Stanford Cardinal, earning consensus All-American honors twice and finishing third runner-up in the 1951 Heisman Trophy voting.
 In 1951, he was the first person to receive the W.J.
 Voit Memorial Trophy as the outstanding football player on the Pacific Coast.

 McColl was also a three-time candidate for United States Congress, running as a Republican in his native state of California.